gvwilson/thirdbit/_posts/2009/2009-10-25-elsewhere.md

   <li>Oct 23: <a href="http://ucosp.wordpress.com/2009/10/23/1067/">Developing in a distributed open source environment</a></li>
   <li>Oct 25: <a href="http://ucosp.wordpress.com/2009/10/25/all-together-now-or-not/">Balancing individual and team contributions when grading</a></li>
 </ol>
-...plus a bunch of status updates.
+…plus a bunch of status updates.
 Several students have written lengthy and thoughtful comments on some of the posts above that are well worth reading.